 - Retail Store: The owner of the building and the possessor of the building are both potential parties.

 - Government Building: The city, county, an agency, or the State of Texas may be potential parties.
 It is important to remember governmental units and entities often have strict requirements for filing a Notice of Claim within a specified time period.
-If you fail to meet the notice requirements your claim for damages might be barred.
+If you fail to meet the notice requirements in your slip and fall claim you might be barred from receiving damages.

 - Apartment Complex: The owner of the apartment complex as well as a property management company may be potential parties.